yoann-dufresne/yoann-dufresne.github.io/_posts/2020-03-10-Select on RRR bitvector.markdown

 **Note**: As I just described, the search into a node partial sum array is performed in log time.
 This leads to a non constant query time.
 In the RRR article the authors claim "This can be done in constant time using a lookup table".
-Thay also say that the whole structure can be stored in $O(\sqrt{lg\,p}\,lg\,lg\,p)$ but without further explanations.
+They also say that the whole structure can be stored in $O(\sqrt{lg\,p}\,lg\,lg\,p)$ but without further explanations.
-In my mind, the only way to do it in constant time is to explicitely create one cell per possible select value at each level of the tree.
+In my mind, the only way to do it in constant time is to explicitly create one cell per possible select value at each level of the tree.
 Because a segment is created with $(lg\,p)^2$ bit set to 1, the arrays are of size $(lg\,p)^2$.
 This is not the same amount of memory than in the paper.
 So, if you, the reader, are able to explain how to constant time query in this space, please contact me !